CenterForOpenScience/Employee-Manual/index.md

 COS will cover 100% of full-time employee and all dependent premium costs under Anthem’s Blue View Vision plan and and 50% of all dependent premium costs.
 Vision insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Open enrollment for vision insurance is December 1 - December 31 of each year.
+Open enrollment for vision insurance is November of each year, with an effective date of December 1st.

 Dental Insurance
 ------------------

 COS will cover 100% employee premium costs under Anthem’s Blue View Vision plan and 50% of dependent and spouse premium costs.

-Open enrollment for vision insurance is in November of each year.
+Open enrollment for vision insurance is in November of each year with an effective date of December 1st.

 Dental Insurance (full-time and part-time regular employees).
 COS will cover 100% of  employee premium costs and 50% of spouse and dependent coverage under the Guardian Dental Insurance plan.
 These costs will be deducted from the employee’s paycheck pre-tax on a bi-monthly basis.

-Open enrollment for dental insurance is May 1 - May 31 of each year.

 Vanguard 401(k)
 ------------------

 COS full-time regular, and part-time regular employees are immediately eligible to participate in the company’s 401(k) plan.
 COS offers a matching contribution of 100% up to 3% of pay and another 50% up to 5% of pay (the full match will be 4% if participants elect to defer 5%).

 Full-time regular and part-time regular employees will be automatically enrolled into the plan at a traditional, elective deferral rate of 6%.
-Employees are able to modify their elective deferral rate at any time.
-If employees make changes to their contribution rates, they are to notify the Human Resources Specialist immediately via email as it impacts payroll.
+Employees are able to modify their elective deferral rate at any time on the Vanguard employee portal.

 Despite automatic enrollment into the plan, employees are still required to self enroll at the Vanguard website to set up their individual investment elections.